testing-library/testing-library-recorder-extension/CONTRIBUTING.md

 1. Fork and clone the repo
 2. Run `npm run setup -s` to install dependencies and run validation
+3. Visit `chrome://extensions`
+4. Enable `Developer mode` via toggle switch in upper right corner
+5. Click `Load unpacked` button in upper left corner
+6. Select the `dist` directory
-3. Create a branch for your PR with `git checkout -b pr/your-branch-name`
+7. Create a branch for your PR with `git checkout -b pr/your-branch-name`

 > Tip: Keep your `main` branch pointing at the original repository and make pull
 > requests from branches on your fork.
 To do this, run: